 One of the most important things to consider is the breed of your dog.
 There is a huge difference between a Doberman pincher and a Chihuahua when it comes to walking requirements.

-Think about how many steps does a dog take in a mile.
+Think about how many steps does a dog takes in a mile.
 It’s only natural that small breeds, especially lapdogs, need far less walking to stay in good shape and maintain perfect health compared to big dogs.

-The younger the dog is the more energy he or she has, and the more walking and exercise he needs.
+The younger the dog is, the more energy he or she has, and the more walking and exercise he needs.
 Middle-aged and senior dogs, in general, don’t need as much walking as puppies do.
 Older dogs are also less eager to play than younger pups.

 However, there are always exceptions to this rule, and many middle-aged and older dogs may still be eager to go for long walks or runs.
 If this is the case, you should keep in mind that senior dogs often suffer from various conditions that may lower their energy.
 They might not be able to keep up with their own enthusiasm.